 Four Ways to Get into Drive

-2. ASK YOURSELF A BETTER QUESTION – “Why am I delaying and what is my result if I do? ” Then answer the question, honestly.
-Don’t dodge and don’t justify as that kind of dance does not serve you.
+2. ASK YOURSELF A BETTER QUESTION – “Why am I delaying and what is my result if I do? ” Don’t dodge and don’t justify as that kind of dance does not serve you.
 This gives you clarity to focus on what is most important to you.

 3. ACT ON THE ANSWER – This means you schedule that meeting, you make that phone call, or you work on that project, because your self worth is more important that any challenge or fear that you face.

 I want you to spark your own initiative, and when you do, you start creating and contributing instead of consuming.
-You start coming alive in away that makes you proud and excited about yourself and your life.
-I want that experience for you!
 Life is too short to live with regret.

 I believe in you and your ability to figure out the next right steps for you!